rstacruz/vim-fastunite/README.md

 - **Preconfigured matchers:**<br>
   Matchers were configured and optimized to work with neovim, vim, etc.

--  :construction: Documentation to follow, please bear with us!
+-  Documentation to follow, please bear with us!

 <br>